trolster/urcli/README.md

 #### `Average Turnaround Time`

-Turnaround time for a review is the time period from when the review was assigned up to when you submit it. `Average Turnaround Time` is the average for all reviews the you have done for that particular project.
+Turnaround time for a review is the time period from when the review was assigned up to when you submit it. `Average Turnaround Time` is the average for all reviews that you have done for that particular project.
 Faster turnaround times are better, and Udacity asks that you attempt to keep this below 2 hours.

 :exclamation: The `money` command may be a few hours off because of weird timezone issues.

+## The `token` command

+You renew your token using the token command: `urcli token "your-token"`.
+That also records the tokens age, so that it can warn you if the token is about to expire.
+But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time you use this command.

+:bulb: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.

+#### Token expiry warning

+The script always shows you the age of your token at the top of the prompt.
+It will give you a warning when your token is less than 5 days from expiring.
+The text goes from green to red, so it's fairly obvious.

 ## The `certs` command